Mechanism

 In chemistry, mechanism is the step-by-step sequence of elementary reactions by which overall chemical change occurs.
 [1] A reaction mechanism, said another way, is the way in which a particular chemical reaction occurs, described in terms of the steps involved.
-[2] In organic chemistry, one of the first reaction mechanisms proposed was that for the benzoin condensation, as shown below, where the proton transfers occur at (i) and (ii), by Scottish chemist Arthur Lapworth in 1903.
-[3]
+[2]

 In a mechanism, each step is characterized by a number of factors, such the reaction time in a single step, a specific movement or exchange, energy, entropy, and Gibbs free energy changes, among other factors.
 A mechanism describes in detail exactly what takes place at each stage of a chemical transformation.
 It describes the transition state and which bonds are broken, and in what order, which bonds are formed and in what order, and what the relative rates of the steps are.
 A complete mechanism must also account for all reactants used, the function of a catalyst, stereochemistry, as well as all products formed and the amount each reactant and product.

-Life thermodynamics
+Chnopsological thermodynamics

-See main: Life thermodynamics
+See main: Chnopsological thermodynamics

-The first to use thermodynamics to describe life mechanistically was French biologist Stéphane Leduc who in 1911 published a 197-page treatise on the mechanism of life, wherein, in his own words, he “endeavored to give as much of the science of energetics as can be treated without the use of formula; the conception of entropy and Carnot’s law of thermodynamics” to the explanation of the mechanism of life.
+The first to use thermodynamics to describe life (animate structure) mechanistically was French biologist Stéphane Leduc who in 1911 published a 197-page treatise on the mechanism of life, wherein, in his own words, he “endeavored to give as much of the science of energetics as can be treated without the use of formula; the conception of entropy and Carnot’s law of thermodynamics” to the explanation of the mechanism of life.
 He states, for instance, “a living being [is] a store of potential energy, to be set free by external stimulus.”
 [8]

 The second to describe “mechanism” in relation to interactions between living entities, on the model of chemical mechanism, was English experimental biologist James Johnstone, beginning in 1914 and culminating with his 1921 book The Mechanism of Life in Relation to Modern Physical Theory.
 [4] Johnstone’s work later stimulated ideas on predator-prey mechanism as described in 1922 articles “Contribution to the Energetics of Evolution” and “Natural Selection as a Physical Principle” American physical chemist and mathematician Alfred Lotka.
 [5]

-Human chemistry
+Human chemistry | Social mechanism

-See main: Human chemistry
+See main: Social mechanism

-In 2007, American chemical engineer Libb Thims used mechanist theory and depictions of mechanisms in the discussions of human chemical reactions occurring between “human molecules” (people), A or B, such as in the processes of relationship formation, divorce, or friendship rearrangement, etc., via its use in human collision theory, human molecular orbital theory, transition state theory, etc. [6] To cite one example, the classic model of reaction mechanism between two proteins R and L:
+In 2007, American electrochemical engineer Libb Thims used mechanist theory and depictions of mechanisms in the discussions of human chemical reactions occurring between “human molecules” (people), A or B, such as in the processes of relationship formation, divorce, or friendship rearrangement, etc., via its use in human collision theory, human molecular orbital theory, transition state theory, etc. [6] To cite one example, the classic model of reaction mechanism between two proteins R and L:

 R + L